-The construction industry touches every part of Wales's economy, our communities and society.
+The construction industry touches every part of the Welsh economy, our communities and society.
 It shapes the quality of our environment; our schools, hospitals, homes, roads and railways, the places in which we live and work.
-The industry makes a huge contribution to Wales with over £2.3 billion spent per year generating 10% of the country's GDP (source: Welsh Government), and it is also an important driver of the wider economy due to the impact construction investment has on other sectors.
-Construction is unique as a true enabler of all sectors, creating the infrastructure for renewable energy, preserving our historic environment (essential to tourism), and building the roads that transport our exports overseas and throughout the UK and channel new investment and tourism into the country.
+The industry makes a huge contribution to Wales.
+In 2016 gross value added data from the Office for National Statistics indicates construction was worth £3.5 billion, and the Barbour Index records £2.19 billion worth of orders in 2017.
+While a precise figure defining the value of construction to Wales is hard to come by (some industry pundits argue it is worth £4 billion), it generates around 10% of the country's GDP (source: Welsh Government).
+Construction investment also helps to drive the wider economy through its impact on other sectors.
+The industry is a true enabler, creating the infrastructure for renewable energy, preserving the historic environment that attracts tourists, and building the roads that transport our exports and channel new investment into the country. # YSGOL